 At Avocado Systems research labs, we performed some interesting experiments on a public cloud.
 The observations are equally interesting.
 For the experiment, the lab deployed a multi-tier application ecosystem involving Tomcat servers with Java applications and two layers of databases in clustered and single instances.
 All applications were completely enabled to be protected and monitored by the Avocado Security Platform.
 Only certain parts of select applications were monitored only and not protected by configuring micro-policy actions.
 The Avocado Security Orchestrator generated real time maps of this application access by nefarious clients all across the world.
 It also prepared real time maps of nefarious accesses and attempts to penetrate into protected applications.

 So let me offer a few observations:

-However, Application Security and DevSecOps automation certainly provides you the capability to build real-time threat response.
-Holiday season is fast approaching.
-It is time to reassess the security methods and practices of your enterprise.
+Application Security and DevSecOps automation certainly provides you the capability to build real-time threat monitoring and response.
+It is time to reassess the security methods and practices of your organization and adopt new methods of enterprise application security.
 Avocado is always here to help.

 Innovation is our way to bring confidence to all the hardworking security professionals, business owners and executives.